2017 Golden Globes: Everything You Need To Know

 Who’s Expected to Win?

 On the television side of things, The People Vs. O.J.
 Simpson is expected to romp all over the competition.
-The mini-series received 5 nominations, including Best TV movie, Best actor in a TV Movie, Best Actress in a TV Movie, and two nods for Best Supporting Actor in a series, limited series or TV movie.
+The mini-series received five nominations, including Best TV movie, Best actor in a TV Movie, Best Actress in a TV Movie, and two nods for Best Supporting Actor in a series, limited series or TV movie.

 On the movie side, La La Land is expected to have a field day with statues, topping the nominations with seven total.
 The film was nominated in the comedy/musical category, getting nods for Best Motion Picture, Best Actress, Best Actor, Best Director, Best Screenplay, Best Original Song, and Best Original Score.